-Bit Description 63:00 PRP Entry 2 (PRP2): This field contains the second PRP entry.
+Bit Description If CDW0[1 5] is cleared to '0', then the definition of this field is: 107.00 127:64 PRP Entry 2 (PRP2): This field contains the second PRP entry.
 If the data transfer is satisfied with PRP Entry 1, then this field is reserved.
 If the data transfer may be satisifed with two PRP entries total, then this entry specifies the location where data should be transferred to.
 If the data transfer requires more than two PRP entries, then this field includes a pointer to a PRP List.
+127:00 63:00 PRP Entry 1 (PRP1): This field contains the first PRP entry, indicating the location where data should be transferred to.
+If CDW0[15] is set to '1', then the definition of this field is: 127:00 SGL Entry 1 (SGL1): This field contains the first SGL segment for the command, indicating the location where data should be transferred to.

-Figure 120: Read - Command Dword 10 and Command Dword 11
+Figure 139: Read - Command Dword 10 and Command Dword 11

-Bit Description Starting LBA (SLBA): This field indicates the 64-bit address of the first logical block to be read 63:00 as part of the operation.
+Bit Description 63:00 Starting LBA (SLBA): This field indicates the 64-bit address of the first logical block to be read as part of the operation.
 Command Dword 10 contains bits 31:00; Command Dword 11 contains bits 63: 32.

-Figure 121: Read - Command Dword 12
+Figure 140: Read - Command Dword 12

 Bit Description 31 Limited Retry (LR): If set to '1', the controller should apply limited retry efforts.
-If cleared to '0', 31 the controller should apply all available error recovery means to return the data to the host.
-30 Force Unit Access (FUA): This field indicates that the data read shall be returned from non- 30 volatile media.
+If cleared to '0', the controller should apply all available error recovery means to return the data to the host.
+30 Force Unit Access (FUA): This field indicates that the data read shall be returned from non- volatile media.
 There is no implied ordering with other commands.

-29:26 Protection Information Field (PRINFO): Specifies the protection information action and check field, as defined in Figure 101.
+29:26 Protection Information Field (PRINFO): Specifies the protection information action and check field, as defined in Figure 123.
 25:16 Reserved 15:00 Number of Logical Blocks (NLB): This field indicates the number of logical blocks to be read.
-15.00 This is a 0's based value.
+This is a 0's based value.